gojimmypi/ulx3s-examples/README.md

 ## Common Problems

+Here are some common problems that may be encountered, and how to resolve them.

 ### FT_Open() failed Cannot find JTAG cable.
 Check to see if the serial port is in use, such as:
 * Arduino Serial Monitor